Mode Connectivity in Auction Design: Introduction

 For AMA networks, we show similar results (Theorem~\ref{thm:AMA-1} and \ref{thm:AMA-2}) as for \emph{RochetNet}.
 We first prove $\varepsilon$-mode connectivity holds between two solutions that are \emph{$\varepsilon$-reducible} (see Definition~\ref{def:ama-reducible}). \cite{curry2022differentiable} provides evidence {of this property being satisfied in practice}, observing (in Sec.\ 7.1) \emph{``Moreover, we found that starting out with a large number of parameters improves performance, even though by the end of training only a tiny number of these parameters were actually used.''}.
 Secondly, we also show that if the number of menu options $K$ is sufficiently large, namely, $(16m^3/\varepsilon^2)^{2nm}$, then $\varepsilon$-mode connectivity holds pointwise between \emph{any} two solutions.
 That is, it is valid for any underlying distribution of valuations, possibly correlated between different buyers.

+\paragraph{Relation to previous results on mode connectivity} Our results do not seem to be deducible from previous mode connectivity results, as we outline as follows.
 Previous literature on mode connectivity investigated neural networks used for prediction.
 The results in \cite{kuditipudi2019explaining,nguyen2019connected,shevchenko2020landscape} and other papers crucially rely on the properties that the networks minimize a convex loss function between the predicted and actual values, and require linear transformations in the final layer. \emph{RochetNet} and AMA networks are fundamentally different.
-These are network architectures built directly for solving an optimization problem.
+The training data does not come as labeled pairs and these network architectures are built directly for solving an optimization problem.
 For an input valuation profile, the loss function is the negative revenue of the auctioneer.
 In \emph{RochetNet}, this is obtained as the negative price of the utility-maximizing bundle; for AMA it requires an even more intricate calculation.
 The {objective} is to find parameters of the neural network such that the expected revenue is as large as possible.
 The menu options define a piecewise linear surface of utilities, and the revenue in \emph{RochetNet} can be interpreted as the expected bias of the piece corresponding to a randomly chosen input.

 Hence, the landscape of the loss function is fundamentally different from those analyzed in the above mentioned works.
 The weight interpolation argument that shows mode-connectivity from dropout stability is not applicable in this context.
 The main reason is that the loss function is not a simple function of the output of the network, but is defined by choosing the price of the argmax option.
 We thus need a more careful understanding of the piecewise linear surfaces corresponding to the menus.